simogeo/Filemanager/ReadMe.md

 See also the dedicated wiki page, with TinyMCE 4 sample : https://github.com/simogeo/Filemanager/wiki/How-to-use-the-Filemanager-with-tinyMCE--3-or-4-%3F

+**(5) Last but not least, **worry about security**!

+For **PHP connector** : copy/paste the `/connectors/php/default.config.php` to `/connectors/php/user.config.php` to define your own authentication function.
+To do so, you will find an example on the [dedicated wiki page](https://github.com/simogeo/Filemanager/wiki/Security-concern).

 **jQuery dependency and compatibility**

 We try to keep updating jQuery core library regularly.